European Parliament: Consultative assembly

 The body was not mentioned in the original Schuman Declaration.
 It was assumed or hoped that difficulties with the British would be resolved to allow the Parliamentary Assembly of the Council of Europe to perform legislative tasks.
 A separate Assembly was introduced during negotiations on the Treaty as an institution to counterbalance and monitor the executive while providing democratic legitimacy.
 The wording of the ECSC Treaty demonstrated leaders' desire for more than a normal consultative assembly by allowing for direct election and using the term "representatives of the people".
 Its early importance was highlighted when the Assembly was given the task of drawing up the draft treaty to establish a European Political Community.
 By this document, the Ad Hoc Assembly was established on 13 September 1952 with extra members, but after the failure of the negotiated and proposed European Defence Community (French parliament veto), the project was dropped.

-Despite this, the European Economic Community and Euratom were established in 1958 by the Treaties of Rome.
+Instead, the European Economic Community and Euratom were established in 1958 by the Treaties of Rome.
 The Common Assembly was shared by all three communities (which had separate executives) and it renamed itself the European Parliamentary Assembly.
 The first meeting was held on 19 March 1958 having been set up in Luxembourg City, it elected Schuman as its president and on 13 May it rearranged itself to sit according to political ideology rather than nationality.
 This is seen as the birth of the modern European Parliament, with Parliament's 50 years celebrations being held in March 2008 rather than 2002.